ChenHanTing/personaldoc/docs/ccna/questions-review-20240628.md

 ![](https://img.examtopics.com/200-301/image24.png)

-[Hide Answer](https://www.examtopics.com/discussions/cisco/view/99203-exam-200-301-topic-1-question-872-discussion): Refer to the exhibit.
+[Question](https://www.examtopics.com/discussions/cisco/view/99203-exam-200-301-topic-1-question-872-discussion): Refer to the exhibit.
 A Cisco WLC administrator is creating a new wireless network with enhanced SSID security.
 The new network must operate at 2.4 Ghz with 54 Mbps of throughput.
 Which set of tasks must the administrator perform to complete the configuration?

 - A. Uncheck the Broadcast SSID check box and set the Radio Policy to 802.11a/g only.
 - B. Check the Broadcast SSID check box and set the Radio Policy to 802.11g only.